How to Unstick a Dog after Mating? – Itsaboutdog

 The dog getting stuck with each other while completing their mating process is not a serious thing that the dog owner should worry about.
 It happens due to some changes in the size of the penis by the blood flow.

-As per the research done by the cynologists on the behavior of dogs who are undergoing the process of mating, it was noticed that the dogs who are performing the function of mating for
+As per the research done by cynologists on the behavior of dogs undergoing the process of mating, it was noticed that the dogs performing the function of mating for

-the first time stay stuck for a bit longer compared to the experienced one.
-The dogs who are new to this process take almost five minutes to forty-five minutes to get unstuck,
+the first time stay stuck for a bit longer compared to the experienced ones.
+The dogs new to this process take almost five to forty-five minutes to get unstuck,

 whereas the trained dogs take around five to twenty minutes to get unstuck.